tshort/openmodelica-javascript/README.md

     ```

 Next, you need to tie these input elements to model parameters in the
 xml file.
+Do this by changing a JavaScript block within the Markdown
+file.
 Here is an example for the three variables set in the Chua
 example:

     // Set some model parameters